LLM-MINE: Large Language Model based Alzheimer's Disease and Related Dementias Phenotypes Mining from Clinical Notes: Method

-\begin{itemize}[topsep=0pt, parsep=0pt, itemsep=0pt, leftmargin=*] \item \textbf{Cognitively Normal (CN):} Patients with no evidence of cognitive impairment.
+\header{Data Source and Cohort Construction.} This study uses unstructured clinical notes from MIMIC-IV~\cite{2023MIMIC}, a large open source healthcare database that contains information for patients admitted to either emergency department or critical care units.
+To investigate the progression of neurocognitive decline, we construct a cohort reflecting the clinical continuum of ADRD (see Table~\ref{tab:adrd_characteristics} for details).
+Following the established phenotype definitions~\cite{Zhang2025CrossDatasetDementiaProgression}, we stratify patients into three groups based on their diagnostic status: (1) \textbf{Cognitively Normal (CN):} Patients with no evidence of cognitive impairment.
 Following prior work~\cite{Li2023EarlyPredictionADRD_EHR}, we define the CN group as patients who were (1) aged above 40 years; (2) had at least one year of medical history in the database; (3) had no ADRD-related diagnoses, determined by excluding patients with any of the ICD codes defined below; and (4) had no exposure to dementia-related medications based on an established list~\cite{Albrecht2019AlgorithmDementiaSubtype}.
 These criteria yielded an initial CN pool of 91,264 patients.
-To mitigate class imbalance, we randomly downsampled the CN group at a $2\times$ ratio across three independent draws, resulting in a final CN sample of 11,408 discharge notes. \item \textbf{Mild Cognitive Impairment (MCI):} Patients in the symptomatic pre-dementia stage, characterized by subtle cognitive changes that do not significantly interfere with daily functioning.
-MCI status was defined using ICD-9 code \textit{331.83} and ICD-10 code \textit{G31.84}. \item \textbf{Alzheimer's Disease and Related Dementias (ADRD):} Patients with major neurocognitive disorder in which symptoms have progressed to impair independent functioning.
-ADRD status was defined using ICD codes for Alzheimer's disease (\textit{ICD-9: 331.0; ICD-10: G30.0, G30.1, G30.8, G30.9}), Lewy body dementia (\textit{ICD-9: 331.82; ICD-10: G31.83}), frontotemporal dementia (\textit{ICD-9: 331.1, 331.11, 331.19; ICD-10: G31.09}), vascular dementia (\textit{ICD-9: 290.40--290.43; ICD-10: F01.50, F01.51}), and non-specific dementias (\textit{ICD-9: 290.x, 294.x, 797; ICD-10: F02.80, F02.81, F03.90, F03.91}). \end{itemize}
+To mitigate class imbalance, we randomly downsampled the CN group at a $2\times$ ratio across three independent draws, resulting in a final CN sample of 11,408 discharge notes.
+(2) \textbf{Mild Cognitive Impairment (MCI):} Patients in the symptomatic pre-dementia stage, characterized by subtle cognitive changes that do not significantly interfere with daily functioning.
+MCI status was defined using ICD-9 code \textit{331.83} and ICD-10 code \textit{G31.84}.
+(3) \textbf{Alzheimer's Disease and Related Dementias (ADRD):} Patients with major neurocognitive disorder in which symptoms have progressed to impair independent functioning.
+ADRD status was defined using ICD codes for Alzheimer's disease (\textit{ICD-9: 331.0; ICD-10: G30.0, G30.1, G30.8, G30.9}), Lewy body dementia (\textit{ICD-9: 331.82; ICD-10: G31.83}), frontotemporal dementia (\textit{ICD-9: 331.1, 331.11, 331.19; ICD-10: G31.09}), vascular dementia (\textit{ICD-9: 290.40--290.43; ICD-10: F01.50, F01.51}), and non-specific dementias (\textit{ICD-9: 290.x, 294.x, 797; ICD-10: F02.80, F02.81, F03.90, F03.91}).

 \header{Phenotype List.} We develop two phenotype lists and compare their results in experiments.
 Following prior work~\cite{Oh2023PhenotypesAD}, we first define \textit{Phenotype List 1}, which includes ten phenotypes organized into six broad categories: Memory Indicators, Comorbidities, Family History, Neurobehavioral Tests/Ratings, Neuroimaging Findings, and Biomarker Test Results.
 After consultation with ADRD experts, we then develop \textit{Phenotype List 2}, which contains 27 additional phenotypes spanning five categories: Memory, Executive Functions, Language, Visuospatial Skills, and Behavior.
 By comparing phenotype lists derived from different perspectives, we aim to provide a more comprehensive view of the domain.
 This strategy helps identify overlapping features while also highlighting differences between structured, data-driven phenotypes and those grounded in clinical expertise.